ap0llo/Cake.GitLab/docs/mdsource/identites-and-connection-objects.source.md

 A project identity can be constructed from these individual values:

-snippet: GitLabProjectIdentity-Simple
+snippet: ProjectIdentity-Simple

 Project identity objects are immutable record types, modified copies can be created using C#'s `with` expression.

-snippet: GitLabProjectIdentity-CopyAndModify
+snippet: ProjectIdentity-CopyAndModify

 ### Get identity from a git remote url

 The project identity can be extracted from the git remote url of a (local) git repository.
 This can be useful to e.g. avoid hard-coding GitLab project information in a Cake build script and instead retrieve the data from the local git repository.

-snippet: GitLabProjectIdentity-FromRemoteUrl
+snippet: ProjectIdentity-FromRemoteUrl

 ### Get identity from environment variables